vega/vega-loader-arrow/README.md

 # vega-loader-arrow

 Data loading and object proxies for the [Apache Arrow](https://arrow.apache.org/) format.

 This package extends Vega's set of data format parsers to support the type `"arrow"`.
+It can also be used in a stand-alone fashion to create proxy objects representing each row in an Arrow table.

 ## Usage Instructions